sophieebyr/CACoding/README.md

 ### Interactor assets

-Each Interactor has an InputBoundary, InputData, OutputBoundary, and OutpuData.
+Each Interactor has an InputBoundary, InputData, OutputBoundary, and OutputData.
 They're all quite short.
 Compare them.

 ## Data Access Object